 Section 1 – Time and place of meetings

-The Vestry shall hold regular meetings once a month on a mutually agreed upon time and date in the Parish Conference Room at Trinity Cathedral unless otherwise stated.
+The Vestry shall hold regular meetings once a month on a mutually agreed upon time and date in the Parish Conference Room at Trinity Cathedral, unless otherwise stated.

 Section 2 – Special meetings

-Special meetings of the Vestry may be called at the written request of the Rector, either Warden, or three or more members of the Vestry or congregation, due notice being given.
+Special meetings of the Vestry may be called at the written request of the Rector, either Warden, or three or more members of the Vestry or congregation, due notice being given, due notice being no less than five business days before the date of the meeting.

-Section 3 – Attendance, Quorum and Voting
+Section 3 – Attendance, Quorum, and Voting

 Attendance is required of each Vestry member at each Vestry Meeting and shall be recorded by the Secretary.
 Any member unable to attend shall notify the Rector or his/her Secretary.
 A quorum shall constitute a majority of the elected Vestry members.
-All elected members of the Vestry may vote.
+All elected Vestry members may vote.
 The ex-officio members may have voice but no vote.

 Section 4 – Order of the Meetings

 The Rector shall preside at all Vestry Meetings.
-In the Rector’s absence, the Senior Warden and Junior Warden shall preside in that order.
+In the Rector’s absence, the Senior Warden and Junior Warden shall preside, in that order.
 Each Vestry meeting shall begin with one or more collects and the Lord’s Prayer.

 ARTICLE VI